La Lengua Chaná: Patrimonio Cultural de Entre Ríos

-La Lengua Chaná: Patrimonio Cultural de Entre Ríos is a book written by Blas Wilfredo Omar Jaime and José Pedro Viegas Barros and published in Argentina in 2013, that is the first systematic work about the culture and language of Chaná people in modern times, containing a historic and linguistic overview of the language, a bilingual dictionary and folk tales of this peoples.
+La Lengua Chaná: Patrimonio Cultural de Entre Ríos is a book written by Blas Wilfredo Omar Jaime and José Pedro Viegas Barros and published in Argentina in 2013, that is the first systematic work about the culture and language of Chaná people in modern times, containing a historic and linguistic overview of the language, a bilingual dictionary, and anthology of Chaná folk tales.

 Contents

 The book is mainly divided in two parts, the first one written by linguist José Pedro Viegas Barros, telling the history of the Chaná people and the traits of their culture, analyzes the validity of the last speaker's claim through several validation criteria and after that describes the phonology and grammar of the Chaná language.

 Later it follows a bilingual Chaná-Spanish dictionary and in the next chapter includes texts, songs, prayers and myths of Chaná culture with a Spanish translation, both written by Blas Wilfredo Omar Jaime.
 The dictionary contains around 850 entries explaining their meanings and in certain ones of interest also provide ethnographic references.
 The dictionary also includes their counterpart Spanish-Chaná.
 The book ends with a bibliography written by Viegas Barros.